imartinez/penpotfest_workshop/README.md

 cp example.env .env
 ```

-Note: the LLM model specified in `.env` (`nous-hermes-13b.ggmlv3.q4_0.bin`) is a relatively complex model: very good performance but also resource-intensive.
-If you are running on a slow computer, with few RAM, edit `.env` and set `LLM_MODEL_NAME=ggml-gpt4all-j-v1.3-groovy.bin` to use a smaller model and `MODEL_N_BATCH=8` to speed up inference (losing quality).
+Important note: the LLM model specified in `.env` (`nous-hermes-13b.ggmlv3.q4_0.bin`) is a relatively complex model: very good performance (specially on Mac M1/M2) but also resource-intensive.
+If you are running on a slow computer, with few RAM, or just want to make inference time lower, edit `.env` and set `LLM_MODEL_NAME=ggml-gpt4all-j-v1.3-groovy.bin` to use a smaller model and `MODEL_N_BATCH=8` to speed up inference even more (losing a bit of quality in the answers).

 ## Models download
 There are two models used in this tool: an embeddings model and a LLM model.